About the 1st year of illness:

 Getting sick and staying sick longer

-If you have long-term complaints after a corona infection, this will have consequences for your work.
-You will be able to work less or not at all.
-After reporting sick, you will visit various healthcare providers, such as a specialist, physiotherapist or occupational therapist.
-Your employer and colleagues want to know what is going on and when you can return to work.
-You will also have to deal with legislation that is probably unfamiliar to you.
-Your life is turned upside down and that costs energy.
-Energy that you actually need to be able to return to work.
+If you experience persistent symptoms after a COVID-19 infection, this will impact your work.
+You may be able to work less or not at all.
+After reporting sick, you'll visit various healthcare providers, such as your general practitioner, a specialist, a physiotherapist, or an occupational therapist.
+Your employer and colleagues will want to know what's going on and when you can return to work.
+You'll also be faced with legislation that's likely unfamiliar to you.
+Your life is turned upside down, and that takes energy—energy you actually need to get back to work.

 To have conversations

-Now that you have been ill for a longer period of time, you will have to have all kinds of conversations about work.
-With your employer or client(s), your colleagues, the company doctor or insurance doctor.
-These conversations are important to you.
-Therefore, prepare them well and take someone with you.
-Together you will hear and remember more than alone.
-Tell how you feel and what you can and cannot do.
-And that this differs from day to day.
-Do not pretend to be better than you feel.
+Now that you're sick for an extended period, you'll need to have all sorts of conversations about work.
+With your employer, colleagues, company doctor, case manager, or absence counselor.
+These conversations are important for you.
+So prepare well for them and bring someone with you.
+Together you'll hear and remember more than alone.
+Tell them how you feel and what you can and can't do.
+And that this varies from day to day.
+Don't pretend to be better than you feel.

 - Conversation about work